Raynos/trinity/README.md

 It will then load the HTML at the uri as a fragment and pass it to the JS at the uri.

-The javascript file at the uri get's 3 "globals" injected into it. `frag`, `data` and `load`
+The javascript file at the uri get's 3 "globals" injected into it.

+ - `frag` The documentfragment build of the HTML
+ - `data` The data object passed into trinity
+ - `load` The load function as defined below

-The CSS file at the uri is string appended to a single CSS node in <head>.
+The CSS file at the uri is string appended to a single CSS node in `<head>`.

 The cb is of format `(error, domFragment, load)`